 Alcohol is also a common factor in pedestrian accidents.
 The Governor’s Highway Safety Association reported that alcohol was a factor in approximately half of pedestrian accident fatalities in 2013.

 The locations of these accidents are also significant.
 Most pedestrian accidents occur outside the relative safe zones of crosswalks, although many pedestrians are still hurt or killed at marked intersections each year.

 In Boston, most pedestrian injuries are concentrated downtown and at crossings along Massachusetts Avenue.
 Chelsea and Cambridge have high instances of pedestrian and bicycle accidents as well.

 Boston’s Vision Zero initiative, which aims to reduce serious and fatal crashes for all who share the road, includes steps to improve safety for pedestrians and bicyclists in particular.
 In 2017, for example, Boston reduced the city’s default speed from 30 miles per hour to 25.
 Boston also plans to increase radar signs, improve intersection safety, and reduce speeds in priority corridors such as Codman Square and Massachusetts Avenue near Back Bay and South End.
 The city is also working to reduce dangerous behaviors like texting while driving.

-Aggressive Representation for Boston Injury Victims
+Aggressive Representation for Injury Victims in Boston, Massachusetts